 Solid returns, low risk

-Compared to other property types, hotel investments performed favourably to July 2017.
+Compared to other property types, hotel investments performed favourably through to July 2017.
 The risk return profile of hotel assets was superior to that of other asset classes, having similar volatility to industrial and office assets, however, considerably outperforming these with higher returns.

 Recent Hotel Transactions

 2017 continued to deliver a steady number of hotel sales across Australia, off the back of a record year in 2016.
 Colliers International reported a total of $2.02 billion in hotel transactions for 2017, with key highlights including: